Tatsumi Fujinami: Heavyweight Champion (1988–1998)

 In December 1990, he regained the title he never lost, the IWGP Heavyweight title from Choshu.
 His reign was short-lived, as he lost the title to Vader a month later.
-Fujinami rebounded by regaining the title two months later.
-Within days, Fujinami made history, as he defeated Ric Flair to win the NWA World Heavyweight Championship, making him the very first man to hold the IWGP and NWA World titles simultaneously.
+Fujinami rebounded by regaining the title two months later. in March 1991 at WCW/New Japan Supershow I, Fujinami made history, as he defeated Ric Flair to win the NWA World Heavyweight Championship, making him the very first man to hold the IWGP and NWA World titles simultaneously.

-His "most remembered" match in the U.S. was when he defended his NWA World Heavyweight title against Ric Flair in a title vs. title re-match at the first ever WCW SuperBrawl I in Florida after a controversial match in Japan that March.
+In May 1991, Fujinami defended his NWA World Heavyweight title against Flair in a title vs. title re-match at the World Championship Wrestling pay-per-view SuperBrawl I in Florida in the United States.
 Flair retained his WCW Championship and regained Fujinami's NWA title by a school boy pin with a handful of tights.

 In 1993, Fujinami won the G1 Climax tournament, defeating Yoshiaki Fujiwara, Osamu Kido, Keiji Mutoh, and Hiroshi Hase to win the tournament.
 In April 1994, he defeated Shinya Hashimoto to win his fifth IWGP Heavyweight title, but lost it back to Hashimoto three weeks later.
 In January 1997, he reunited with Kengo Kimura to win the IWGP Tag Team titles from Masahiro Chono and Hiroyoshi Tenzan.
 They would hold onto the belts for over three months before losing them to Riki Choshu and Kensuke Sasaki.
 In April 1998, Fujinami won his sixth and final IWGP Heavyweight title by defeating Sasaki.
 He would hold onto the belt for over four months, before losing the title to Chono.